JetBrains/intellij-sdk-docs/basics/virtual_file_system.md

 * Providing a possibility to associate additional persistent data with a file in the VFS.

 To provide the last two features, the VFS manages a _persistent snapshot_ of some of the user's hard disk contents.
-The snapshot stores only those files requested at least once through the VFS API and is asynchronously updated to match the disk's changes.
+The snapshot stores only those files which have been requested at least once through the VFS API, and is asynchronously updated to match the changes happening on the disk.

 The snapshot is application level, not project level - so, if some file (for example, a class in the JDK) is referenced by multiple projects, only one copy of its contents will be stored in the VFS.